-a.
 Minimum master's in social sciences.
-Degree in disaster management, environmental management, social sciences, development evaluation, development studies/management.
+Degree in disaster management, environmental management, social sciences, development evaluation, development studies/management or in any other relevant field.

-- d.
-Minimum 5 years of progressive experience in conducting/coordinating research, assessments, reviews and evaluation of similar nature. - e.
+- a.
+Minimum 5 years of progressive experience in conducting/coordinating research, assessments, reviews and evaluation of similar nature. - c.
 At least 2 assignments related to data collection and management of survey/research and evaluation.
-(List of completed research to be enclosed.) - f.
+(List of completed research to be enclosed.) - d.
 Proven experience to lead large-scale data collection in the field.

 Data Enumerators (Position 12): (A list of enumerators with educational qualification and brief experience should be provided.
-Detail CVs are not required)

-Minimum eligibility criteria of Data Enumerators:
+Detail CVs are not required) Minimum eligibility criteria of Data Enumerators:

-d.
 Bachelor's in social sciences.
-Degree disaster management, environmental management, social sciences, development evaluation, development studies/management
+Degree disaster management, environmental management, social sciences, development evaluation, development studies/management or in any other relevant field.

 - a.
-Minimum 2 years of progressive experience in conducting research, assessments, reviews and evaluation of similar nature. - e.
-At least two assignments focusing disaster related research. - f.
+Minimum 2 years of progressive experience in conducting research, assessments, reviews and evaluation of similar nature. - b.
+At least two assignments focusing disaster related research. - c.
 Experience in field data collection.